CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 They are sorted according to IDs, which makes it easy to examine deduplication decisions.
 Once propagated to the review process (the prescreen), the ID field (e.g., BaranBerkowicz2021) is considered immutable and used to identify the record throughout the review process.
 To facilitate an efficient visual analysis of deduplication decisions (and preparation changes), CoLRev attempts to set the final IDs (based on formatted and completed metadata) when importing records into the MAIN_REFERENCEs (IDs may be updated until the deduplication step if the author and year fields change).

-ID formats, such as three-author+year (automatically generated by CoLRev), is recommended because
+ID formats, such as three-author+year (automatically generated by CoLRev), is recommended because:

-  - semantic IDs are easier to remember (compared to arbitrary ones like DOIs or numbers that are incremented),
+  - Semantic IDs are easier to remember (compared to arbitrary ones like DOIs or numbers that are incremented)
-  - global identifiers (like DOIs or Web of Science accession numbers) are not available for every record (such as conference papers, books, or unpublished reports),
+  - Global identifiers (like DOIs or Web of Science accession numbers) are not available for every record (such as conference papers, books, or unpublished reports)
-  - shorter formats (like first-author+year) may often require arbitrary suffixes
+  - Shorter formats (like first-author+year) may often require arbitrary suffixes

-Individual records in the MAIN_REFERENCES are augmented with
+Individual records in the MAIN_REFERENCES are augmented with:

-- the ``status`` field to track the current state of each record in the review process and to facilitate efficient analyses of changes (without jumping between a references file and a screening sheet/data sheet/manuscript)
+- The ``status`` field to track the current state of each record in the review process and to facilitate efficient analyses of changes (without jumping between a references file and a screening sheet/data sheet/manuscript)
-- the ``origin`` field to enable traceability and analyses (in both directions)
+- The ``origin`` field to enable traceability and analyses (in both directions)

 BibTeX:

-- Quasi-standard format that is supported by most reference managers and literature review tools for input/output [1](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software).
+- Quasi-standard format that is supported by most reference managers and literature review tools for input/output [1](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software)
-- BibTeX is easier for humans to analyze in git-diffs because field names are not abbreviated (this is not the case for Endnote .enl or .ris formats), it is line-based (column-based formats like csv are hard to analyze in git diffs), and it contains less syntactic markup that makes it difficult to read (e.g., XML or MODS).
+- BibTeX is easier for humans to analyze in git-diffs because field names are not abbreviated (this is not the case for Endnote .enl or .ris formats), it is line-based (column-based formats like csv are hard to analyze in git diffs), and it contains less syntactic markup that makes it difficult to read (e.g., XML or MODS)
-- BibTeX is easy to edit manually (in contrast to JSON) and does not force users to prepare the whole dataset at a very granular level (like CSL-JSON/YAML, which requires each author name to be split into the first, middle, and last name).
+- BibTeX is easy to edit manually (in contrast to JSON) and does not force users to prepare the whole dataset at a very granular level (like CSL-JSON/YAML, which requires each author name to be split into the first, middle, and last name)
 - BibTeX can be augmented (including additional fields for the record origin, status, etc.)
 - BibTeX is more flexible (allowing for new record types to be defined) compared to structured formats (e.g., SQL)
 - Upper/lower-case variations of DOIs are not meaningful because DOIs are `case insensitive <https://www.doi.org/doi_handbook/2_Numbering.html>`_.
-DOIs are converted to upper case to keep the git history simple.
+DOIs are converted to upper case to keep the git history simple
-- Current policy (may change): don't use the crossref field (i.e., resolve it in the preparation).
+- Current policy (may change): do not use the crossref field (i.e., resolve it in the preparation).
 Efficient abbreviation of conference proceedings, can be accomplished through the pandoc `citation abbreviation options <https://pandoc.org/MANUAL.html#option--citation-abbreviations>`_.
 In addition, the crossreferenced record would not be displayed next to the original record, making it harder to visually validate (preparation) changes.
-The crossref-fields would also require special treatment in the deduplication process, the retrieval (across repositories) and operations reading records from the disk.
+The crossref-fields would also require special treatment in the deduplication process, the retrieval (across repositories) and operations reading records from the disk
-- The order of the first fields is fixed to enable efficient status checks (reading the first n lines of each record instead of parsing the whole file).
+- The order of the first fields is fixed to enable efficient status checks (reading the first n lines of each record instead of parsing the whole file)

 ..
 We should require a single PDF/file (otherwise, the preparation status of each PDF could be different...)